sgorsten/linalg/README.md

 * `lerp(a,b,t)` has been generalized to a component-wise operation where any of `a`, `b`, and `t` can be vectors or scalars
 * `vec<T,M>` elements can be referred to via `x`,`y`,`z`,`w` or `r`,`g`,`b`,`a` or `s`,`t`,`p`,`q`
 * User can specialize `converter<T,U>` to enable implicit conversions from `U` to `T`, if either type is a `vec`, `mat`, or `quat`
+  * `identity` is implemented using this facility to serve as an in-library example
 * No undefined behavior according to the C++11 standard
 * Almost all operations which do not internally call `<cmath>` functions are `constexpr`, except for `argmin` and `argmax`
 * No lambdas are used in `linalg.h`, avoidng potential ODR violations